 Four wheel driving in Shark Bay

 Many of the spectacular natural attractions of Shark Bay are only accessible by 4WD.
 Steep Point, Dirk Hartog Island and most of Francois Peron National Park are all 4WD destinations of high renown and worthy of days of exploration.
 Visit each of these destinations in out visitor guide for more information on access, permits and highlights for each site.
-Our 4WD itineraries below outline some of the better sites to investigate.
+Our 4WD itineraries outline some of the better sites to investigate.

 Remote travel and being prepared

 Shark Bay is in a remote part of Australia.
 The 4WD destinations in Shark Bay are fantastic holiday locations but can be inherently risky especially if you are poorly prepared or inexperienced.
 The aridity of the area and high summer temperatures could mean a few hours stuck in a remote destination could turn into a catastrophe.
 Make sure you are well prepared!

 |Please study the 'Four wheel driving in Shark Bay' information sheet and remember these key considerations when visiting Shark Bay:

 - Tyre pressure is a key factor.
 Dropping your tyre pressure will prevent you from getting bogged, give a smoother ride and help protect the tracks.
 Know your vehicle and the best tyre pressure for sand driving before you go.

 - Facilities are limited across Shark Bay and there is virtually no water except in the main tourist areas of Denham and Monkey Mia.
 Take all your own supplies with you including extra fuel just in case!

 - The remoteness of many sites means that you will need recovery equipment, sufficient spares and a good communication system.

 Download a checklist of camping equipment for a 4WD trip to Shark Bay.

 You can assist the Department of Parks and Wildlife to protect our natural heritage by observing and applying this code of ethics: